survivejs/webpack-book/manuscript/building/01_source_maps.md

 The _css-loader_ is [known to have issues](https://github.com/webpack-contrib/css-loader/issues/232) when you are using relative paths in imports.
 To overcome this problem, you should set `output.publicPath` to resolve the server url.

+## Source maps on backend

+If you are using Node target with webpack as discussed in the _Build Targets_ chapter, you should still take of generating source maps.
+The trick is to use `output.devtoolModuleFilenameTemplate` and set it to `[absolute-resource-path]` and `webpack.SourceMapDevToolPlugin`.
+Thanks to Eric Hill for discovering this!

 {pagebreak}

 ## Conclusion